influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 var idVar = name + ':{{.Group}}'
 ...
 ```
-Example 17 shows six declaration statements, that create variables holding strings and a lambda expression.
+Example 17 shows six declaration statements.
+Five of them create variables holding strings and one a lambda expression.

 A declaration can also be used to assign an expression to a variable.